flowtsohg/mdx-m3-viewer/README.md

 2. The viewer starts the fetch, and emits the `loadstart` event.
 3. A promise is returned.
 4. ...time passes until the file finishes loading...
-5. The viewer detects the format as MDX.
+5. The viewer detects the format as MDX based on the file data (the url is irrelevant to this process).
 6. The model is constructed successfuly, or not, and sends a `load` or `error` event respectively, followed by the `loadend` event.
 7. In the case of an MDX model, the previous step will also cause it to load its textures, in this case `texture.blp`.
 8. myPathSolver is called with `"texture.blp"`, which returns `"Resources/texture.blp"`, and we loop back to step 2, but with a texture this time.